CaseyG5/learn-to-play/README.md

 - account registration and sign in screens
 - profile page with basic info and example practice plan

-Unfortunately, Supabase was not cooperative in accessing a table via foreign key or retrieving data fields from existing rows, and their example code has not yet been a success in my application.
+For a couple of weeks Supabase was not cooperative in accessing a table via foreign key or retrieving data fields from existing rows, and their example code did not work in my application.
+Quite frustrating.
 Dozens of attempts were made, but the errors below blocked implementation of proper registration and login functions.
 Better luck next version!

 - 400 (bad request)
 - 403 (access denied) .............even using the service key
+- 405 (method not allowed)
-- 406 (request non acceptable)
+- 406 (request not acceptable)
+- 422 (unprocessable entity)

+Then I created a new Supabase project to start fresh and, lo and behold, the `signUp()` and `signIn()` functions began working.
+Axios allowed requests to be more direct; I think that helped too, especially for updating user fields in the database.